 A Threat to the Church

 Müller was viewed by many others in his day as a ‘theological liberal’ and therefore a threat to the religious establishment.
 He appreciated religious and sacred texts not only as revelations but also as human creations shaped by historical processes, “rather than solely as visitations from eternity” (3).
 Müller explained,

-Müller thought that if the Bible could be looked at as being a historical document, and therefore fit to be judged by normal historical and empirical standards of scholarship, then why can’t the same approach be applied to any other religious scripture?
+Müller thought that if the Bible could be looked at as being a historical document and fit to be judged by normal historical and empirical standards of scholarship, then why can’t the same approach be applied to any other religious scripture?
 He believed that all religious texts should be subject to critical textual and historical examination.
-He believed that even though these texts claimed to be divine (or revealed) scripts they were still yet authored by human hands, owned by humans, and transmitted by humans.
+Even though these texts claimed to be divine (or revealed) scripts they were still authored by human hands, owned by humans, and transmitted by them.
 Müller also, to the discomfort of many, attempted to expand Christianity beyond the “orthodox.”
-He felt that orthodoxy was constricting, and closed the path of progressive religion.
+He felt that orthodoxy was constricting and closed the path of progressive religion.
 He rejected biblical literalism and wrote that “belief that these books had been verbally communicated by the Deity, simply because it was recorded in these sacred books, was to me a standpoint long left behind” (5).

 Interest in Indian Beliefs and Mythology

 Müller popularized the study of mythology in his book Essays in Comparative Mythology (1856) which proved to be the first serious, disciplined study of the subject.
 The study of mythology soon became the primary means of access to the religion of the earliest peoples when theorists began assuming that by probing into the realm of mythology they would discover the origins of religious awareness within early human beings.